 The Innate Immune System

-The innate immune system is the body’s ﬁrst line of defense and provides a quick-yet-general immune response, while the adaptive immune system works by detecting and eliminating speciﬁc pathogens that threaten the body.
+The innate immune system is the body’s ﬁrst line of defence and provides a quick-yet-general immune response, while the adaptive immune system works by detecting and eliminating speciﬁc pathogens that threaten the body.
 While both systems work to ﬁght off infection, the adaptive immune system takes much longer to respond than the innate immune system.

 The activity of the cells of the innate system is based on pattern recognition receptors (PRRs) – special proteins that engage in detecting conserved antigens of groups of bacteria and viruses.
 There are two types of structures that are recognized by PRRs, pathogen-associated molecular patterns (PAMPs) that are involved in pathogen recognition, and damage-associated molecular patterns (DAMPs) that function in recognizing damaged cells.
 There are several families of PRRs that include: